superlinked/VectorHub/docs/use_cases/hybrid_search_&_rerank_rag.md

                                        weights=[0.3, 0.7])
 ```

-We can modify the **weights** parameter to balance the impact of both search outcomes as needed.
+We can modify the **weights** parameter to balance the impact of both search outcomes appropriately as needed.
 The weight values correspond to **α** and **1-α**, as we discussed above.
 Here, we have weighted keywords more heavily, with a value of 0.7.

 Our RAG pipeline needs an LLM.
 We utilize a quantized version of [Zephyr-7B-Beta](http://HuggingFaceH4/zephyr-7b-beta) for lightweight and optimized performance.